awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-vpc.md

 ### Step 3: Assign the Elastic IP Address<a name="assign-eip"></a>

-You can assign Elastic IP addresses to your WorkSpaces automatically or manually\.
+You can assign [ Elastic IP addresses](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-eips.html) \(static public IP addresses\) to your WorkSpaces automatically or manually\.
 To use automatic assignment, see [Configure Automatic IP Addresses](update-directory-details.md#automatic-assignment)\.
 To assign Elastic IP addresses manually, use the following procedure\.

 For a video tutorial about how to assign an Elastic IP address to a WorkSpace, see [ How do I associate an Elastic IP Address with a WorkSpace?](https://aws.amazon.com/premiumsupport/knowledge-center/associate-elastic-ip-workspace/) on the AWS Knowledge Center\.

+**Warning**
+We recommend that you not modify the elastic network interface of the WorkSpace after it is launched\.
+If you have enabled automatic assignment of Elastic IP addresses at the directory level, an Elastic IP address \(from the Amazon\-provided pool\) is assigned to your WorkSpace when it is launched\.
+However, if you associate an Elastic IP address that you own to a WorkSpace, and then you later disassociate that Elastic IP address from the WorkSpace, the WorkSpace loses its public IP address, and it doesn't automatically get a new one from the Amazon\-provided pool\.
+To associate a new public IP address from the Amazon\-provided pool with the WorkSpace, you must [rebuild the WorkSpace](rebuild-workspace.md)\.
+If you don't want to rebuild the WorkSpace, you must associate another Elastic IP address that you own to the WorkSpace\.

 **To assign an Elastic IP address to a WorkSpace manually**